buttergrillcorn/growing-wiki/SETUP.md

 **Option A: Manual (default)**
 - Write notes, save them
-- When ready: `SPC w p` to commit & push
+- When ready: `SPC W p` to commit & push
 - Cloudflare Pages auto-builds

 **Option B: Automatic (optional)**
-- Enable with `SPC w a`
+- Enable with `SPC W a`
 - Every save → export → commit → push → deploy
 - Great for true "work in public"

 ### Finding Backlinks

-Press `SPC w b` in any note to see all notes that link to it.
+Press `SPC W b` in any note to see all notes that link to it.
 Uses ripgrep to search for the current note's ID across all files.

 ## File Structure